suncoast-devs/joint-training-curriculum-.net/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

-This repository contains the Cirriculum for the PROforma Cohort used by [The Suncoast Developers Guild](http://suncoast.io).
+This repository contains the Curriculum for joint training for .NET used by [The Suncoast Developers Guild](http://suncoast.io).

 ## How this repo is broken down